terminal-widgets

 2. Configuration Guide

-Edit the base.yaml file under ~/.config/twidgets/base.yaml to change standard colors and configuration.
+Edit the base.yaml file in ~/.config/twidgets/base.yaml to change standard colours and configuration.

 If you let anything blank, it will fall back to the standard configuration.